Andrei0872/my-dev-notes/notebooks/ngrx.md

     }

     const selectors = args.slice(0, args.length - 1);

-    const projector = args[args.length - 1];
+    // The projection function is always the last argument provided const projector = args[args.length - 1];

+    // `createSelector()` allows for composability
-    const memoizedSelectors = selectors.filter(
+    // In `createSelector()` you can use selectors resulted from `createSelector()` as well const memoizedSelectors = selectors.filter(
       (selector: any) =>
         selector.release && typeof selector.release === 'function'
     );

+    // Memoizing the projector
+    // If the selectors's return values are not different
+    // There is no need to re-run the projector function
+    // which might contain expensive logic
-    const memoizedProjector = memoize(function(...selectors: any[]) {
+    // In this case, `memoize === `defaultMemoize` const memoizedProjector = memoize(function(...selectors: any[]) {
       return projector.apply(null, selectors);
     });